 If things do not work out, the cat will return to their previous foster home (or the shelter) for the time being.
 Of course, we want to avoid this where possible to minimize the stress of moving around for the cats.

-Some of our cats have not had their full course of vaccinations due to them being cancelled when we went into lockdown.
-These cats may still be adopted, so long as you can agree to take your new cat to Highfield Vets to complete their vaccinations when it is safe and possible to do so.
+Some of our cats have not had their full course of vaccinations due to them being cancelled, or being part of a backlog of vet appointments while we’ve been in lockdown.
+These cats may still be adopted, so long as you can agree to take your new cat to Highfield Vets to complete their vaccinations at the appointment date and time set out by the shelter.
 The costs of vaccination will go straight to the Shelter itself, as always.

 We hope that this has made everything clear, and that this will allow our cats to find their forever homes even in this time of crisis.
 Our goal, as ever, is to make sure that every cat that needs a home, finds a home, and with this method we hope that we will be able to do this once again.